EER and SEER both measure the energy efficiency of HVAC devices such as air conditioners and heat pumps.

 EER = 0.875 × SEER

-Using this less-accurate but more general formula, we have created the most universal EER to SEER calculator (you can see it at the beginning of this article).
+Using this less-accurate but more general formula, we have created a universal EER to SEER calculator (you can see it at the beginning of this article).
 There you can also see SEER ratings for different EER ratings in a chart.

 EER Below 14 (EER To SEER Calculator)

-For EER up to 14, you can use a more accurate EER to SEER calculator here.
-Just input EER rating and you’ll get SEER rating:
+For EER up to 14, you can use a more accurate EER to SEER equation.

 The EER to SEER calculation is based on a close approximation illustrated by the following formula: